elektrotehnika/digel-asic-labs-fa24/lab3/README.md

 The first step in this process is the compilation and elaboration of RTL [1].
 From [IEEE Std 1800-2017](https://ieeexplore.ieee.org/document/8299595), **compilation** is the process of reading RTL and analyzing it for syntax and semantic errors.
 **Elaboration** is the subsequent process of expanding instantiations and hierarchies, parsing parameter values, and establishing netlist connectivity.
-Elaboration in *Yosys* returns a generic netlist formed from generic gates. <!-- TODO: check this -->
+Elaboration, followed by generic synthesis, returns a generic netlist formed from generic gates.
 "Generic" in this context means that the design is represented structurally in terms of gates such as `\$_SDFF_PP0_` and `\$_NOR_` and that these gates have no physical correlation to the gates provided in the standard cell library associated with a technology (or PDK).